QuantumSavory/QuantumClifford.jl/docs/src/stab-algebra-manual.md

 its destabilizing operators saved together.
 They are implemented with the [`Destabilizer`](@ref) object and are initialized from a stabilizer.

+The two ways of creating destabilizers are the following:

+- Given a `Stabilizer` object (which presumes full rank), convert it into a `Destabilizer`object.
+This allows  for the possibility of rank deficiency.

 ```jldoctest destab
 julia> s=S"-XXX
            -ZZI